lowfi01/note-kotlin-app/README.md

     All files must be a class.  - Java
-    Kotlin defines constructor beside the class Name - Kotlin
+    Kotlin defines constructor beside the class Name - Kotlin Kotlin can have default types declared in the constructor - Kotlin

             class JavaClass {
                 public JavaClass() {